 The SBA 504 loan product provides long-term financing for the purchase of fixed assets such as commercial real estate and equipment.
 Fixed assets are defined as assets that have a minimum useful life of ten years.
 504 loans cannot be used to fund working capital or other intangibles, but do allow for refinancing of eligible business expenses to include secured debt and business operating expenses.

 There are three parts to a typical SBA 504 loan.

-The borrower’s contribution covering 10% *
+The borrower’s contribution covering 10% of the project costs *

-Details of an SBA 504 Loan
+Details of a SBA 504 Loan

-The SBA 504 loan has a term of 20 years for commercial real estate and a term of 10 years for machinery and equipment, both fully amortizing.
+The SBA 504 loan has a term of 20-25 years for commercial real estate and a term of 10 years for machinery and equipment, both fully amortizing.

 - SBA Funding Fee 0.25% of the 504 loan amount

 - 6BCC Processing Fee 1.5% of the 504 loan amount